At a Glance

 Exceptional communication skills are necessary regardless of your career path.
-APU’s communication studies major prepares students to combine convincing arguments with appropriate media to convey an effective and compelling message.
+APU’s Bachelor of Arts in Communication Studies prepares students to combine convincing arguments with appropriate media to convey an effective and compelling message.
 Exceptional communication skills are necessary regardless of your career path.
 Students learn how to bridge the gap between divergent viewpoints and find a common ground from which to address problems.
 This comes from the student’s exploration of theories and applications in small-group communication, rhetoric and public address, interpersonal communication, and research methods.
 These then provide a framework for advanced study in one of three areas of concentration: interpersonal and organizational communication, media students, and rhetoric and public address.

 Interpersonal and organizational communication focuses on the communication and conflict-management skills needed in business and nonprofit settings.
 Media studies focuses on the role of broadcasting, electronic media, and film in persuasion and shaping popular attitudes.
 Rhetoric and public address centers on persuasion, argumentation, and debate.

 To complement their studies, communications students can find internship opportunities in nearby Hollywood and downtown Los Angeles, where they gain hands-on experience and valuable contacts with companies such as the Walt Disney Co., Nordstrom, Warner Bros., K-EARTH 101 FM, KKLA, NBC, ESPN, Capitol Records, Universal Music, and more.

 Meet the Faculty

 Ryan Hartwig, Ph.D., is associate dean of the College of Liberal Arts and Sciences and assistant professor in the Department of Communication Studies.

 Get to know our communication studies faculty.